MarcoOquendoC/capstone3/README.md

 - VIsual Studio Code.

 ### Setup
-- Open the terminal on your computer
+- Open the terminal on your computer.
-- Navigate through directories using [change directory (cd)](https://www.howtogeek.com/659411/how-to-change-directories-in-command-prompt-on-windows-10) command to where you want to clone the repository.
+- Navigate through directories using [change directory (cd)](https://www.howtogeek.com/659411/how-to-change-directories-in-command-prompt-on-windows-10). command to where you want to clone the repository.
 - Type the following command then press ENTER:
   - git clone https://github.com/MarcoOquendoC/capstone3.git
 - the terminal will send to you information about your download.